 The only one of its kind in Texas, the Zero Energy Laboratory is used to test various energy technologies that aim to achieve a net-zero consumption of energy.

-Mechanical and Energy Engineering student
+Materials Science and Engineering student